Your Shield Against the State

 A Dallas & Collin County Trial Attorney Who Is Willing to Fight

 Family violence offenses are serious crimes in Texas.
 The penalties can range from jail time to fines, and a conviction on your record could leave a long-lasting impact, such as a relinquishing of your firearm rights and a hit to your credibility as a parent in future child custody proceedings.
 If you have been accused of a family violence crime in Plano, do not hesitate to contact Lanzillo Law, PLLC for legal support.
 The firm is dedicated exclusively to defending the accused, and Attorney Johnny Lanzillo has extensive trial experience as a defense attorney.
-He is a passionate trial lawyer who is willing to put up a tough fight in court and will do his best to secure a favorable outcome for you.
+He is a passionate trial lawyer who is willing to put up a tough fight in court and will do his best to secure a favorable result for you.

 Schedule a free consultation with Lanzillo Law, PLLC for more information.